hairesis/mycfs/README.md

 ## A dedicated root file system
 Although we now have a dedicated /proc file system, we share the same root.
 The beginning of each path will start from host's root.
-Systme call `chroot`, only changes the root directory of the calling process to a specified path.
+System call `chroot`, changes the root directory of the calling process to a specified path.
 This directory will then be used for pathnames beginning with /.
 The new root directory is inherited by all children of the calling process.
 See more `man 2 chroot`.

 ### chroot vs pivot_root
 Some users may be more familiar with pivot_root system call which, in essence, fullfils the same purpose.
-The main difference is that pivot_root is intended to switch the complete system over to a new root directory and remove dependencies on the old one, to allow unmount the original root directory and proceed as if it had never been in use. chroot is intended to apply for the lifetime of a single process, with the rest of the system continuing to run in the old root dir with the system being unchanged when the chrooted process exits.
+The main difference is that pivot_root is intended to switch the complete system over to a new root directory and remove dependencies on the old one, to allow unmount the original root directory and proceed as if it had never been in use. chroot, on the other hand, is intended to apply for the lifetime of a single process, with the rest of the system continuing to run in the old root dir with the system being unchanged when the chrooted process exits.
 That said docker source code uses pivot_root.

 For the purpose of this work, we are going to use chroot.

 ### Container image
 Before swapping to a new root filesystem let's download a minimal linux distribution.
-Alpine Linux among the others provides a dedicated set of minimal binaries mean for containerizatoin worloads.
+Alpine Linux among the others provides a dedicated set of minimal binaries meant for containerizatoin workloads.
-Download and extract into a rootfs folder: this will become our new container.
+Let's download and extract into a folder we will name rootfs: this will become our new container.

 For the impatient: full code [here](mycont_chroot.c).

 ```bash